b-lukaszuk/BS_wJ_eng/contents/binary.md

 ```

 Again, we begin by defining how to multiply two individual bits, and again it
-resembles the multiplication in the decimal system).
+resembles the multiplication in the decimal system.
 Once we got it, we move to
 multiply the whole numbers (`mulitply(bin1::Str, bin2::Str`)).
 Just like in the
 decimal system we multiply all the bits (from right to left) from the second
 number (`for b in reverse(bin2)`) by the bits in the first number